arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 </p>

 <p align="center">
-MATLAB should be displaying different amount for "Volts as your turn the potentiometer.
+MATLAB® should be displaying different amount for "Volts as your turn the potentiometer.
 </p>

 **3.** All that is left is to send the amount recieved from A0 to pin 11.
 For this we need a different command: `writePWMVolatge()`.

 <p align="center">
 <img src="https://gcdnb.pbrd.co/images/PUSyiiyMTi0T.png?o=1"/>
 </p>